pinax/pinax-stripe-light/docs/reference/actions.md

 #### pinax.stripe.actions.customers.sync_customer

-Syncronizes a local Customer object with details from the Stripe API
+Synchronizes a local Customer object with details from the Stripe API

 Args: